-It is one of the fundamental quantity in physics and the most basic property of matter.
+It is one of the fundamental quantities in Physics and the most basic property of matter.
 We can define mass as the measure of the amount of matter in a body.
 The SI unit of mass is Kilogram (kg).

 It is the measure of the force of gravity acting on a body.